ITRM Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Iterum Therapeutics plc Shareholders of Class Action and Encourages Investors to Contact the Firm

 NEW YORK, Aug.
-10, 2021 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Iterum Therapeutics plc ("Iterum" or "the Company") (NASDAQ: ITRM) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Iterum securities between November 30, 2020 and July 23, 2021, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/itrm.
+12, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Iterum Therapeutics plc ("Iterum" or "the Company") ( ITRM) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Iterum securities between November 30, 2020 and July 23, 2021, inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/itrm.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.